July 31, 2013

 I’m curious …

 What have you learned from overcoming personal adversity?

 Has it made you a stronger person, and if so, how?

 Thank you for commenting below, Following Lukas Verzbicas on Twitter, sharing the stories of heroes who inspire you through social media buttons on the sidebar of this page, as well as for providing generous financial support –> to sustain the mission of Make A Hero!

-Please help us spread the word about Lukas Verzbicas, and all other heroes, by sharing this post through the social media buttons on this page, liking Make A Hero on Facebook, subscribing to The HERO Newsletter on the right side of this page, and / or giving a generous monetary donation.
+Please help us spread the word about Lukas Verzbicas, the Make A Hero Cast, and everyday heroes, by sharing this post through the social media buttons on this page, learning how you can Make A Hero, subscribing to The HERO Newsletter, and / or giving a generous monetary donation.
 Thank you! ***